-Read More..Sedimentary rocks act as key records of Earth’s ancient climate, preserving information through their composition, textures, and layering.
-Features like a quartz-rich sandstone layer often indicate pr ...
+Read More..Sedimentary rocks act as key records of Earth’s ancient climate, preserving information through their composition, textures, and layering. ...

-Read More..The pursuit of ice core drilling began in the mid-20th century, when glaciologists first extracted shallow firn cores from alpine glaciers.
-Early efforts primarily focused on annual layer counting, ye ...
+Read More..The pursuit of ice core drilling began in the mid-20th century, when glaciologists first extracted shallow firn cores from alpine glaciers. ...

-Read More..Natural selection can act on existing genetic variation in coral populations, favoring alleles that improve heat tolerance and potentially raising thermal limits over generations.
-Heritable difference ...
+Read More..Natural selection can act on existing genetic variation in coral populations, favoring alleles that improve heat tolerance and potentially raising thermal limits over generations. ...

 Read More..Classical supercomputers struggle to capture the chaotic, multi-scale interactions that define Earth’s climate system.
 Even exascale machines find it computationally prohibitive to represent processes ...